abman23/pmnet-sionna-rt/README.md

 ### Running the Model

 We train a PMNet model by stacking the cropped city map and tx map in the `data/cropped` folder as input and predict the pathloss.
+Make sure the data is already present in the mentioned folder else follow the above section to prepare the data.
 #### **Training**
 To train PMNet, simply run the `train.py`.
 ```